blake214/xml2xml-schema-change/README.md

 ]
 ```

 What happens with multiple sources?
-Note i have only catered to concatinating strings and arrays
+Note i have only catered to concatenating strings and arrays
 - When a target is a string element, then the sources will be concatenated into one string.
-    - As source_1 = "hello", source_2 = "world" -> concatednation = "hello world"
+    - As source_1 = "hello", source_2 = "world" -> concatenation = "hello world"
 - When the target is a array element, or an element with maxOccurs="unbounded", then the elements from the sources will just be instances of the array

 Running tests, development